 There’s a whole field of positive psychology that focuses heavily on happiness.
 Beyond that, though, there’s a lot of messaging that ventures into toxic positivity territory, where only happiness and other “positive” emotions are considered acceptable.
 During the current pandemic, I’ve seen various people talking about feeling like they’re only allowed to have certain emotions.

 A quick search on Amazon reveals a multitude of books entitled “Happiness is a Choice”.
 A Huffington Post headline claims “This is Scientific Proof That Happiness is a Choice“.
-Then there’s the law of attraction, which suggests that toilet paper (and anything else that might make you happier) vibrates at a certain frequency, and as long as feel that toilet paper enough that your thoughts start vibrating at toilet paper frequency, you will have all the happy bathroom experiences you could dream of.
+Then there’s the law of attraction, which suggests that toilet paper (and anything else that might make you happier) vibrates at a certain frequency, and as long as you want and believe you have that toilet paper enough that your thoughts start vibrating at toilet paper frequency, you will have all the happy bathroom experiences you could dream of.

 You can’t wish mental illness away

 If you can frame things more positively to help you live the life you want, great.
 All the power to you.
-However, saying that happiness is right there in your closet waiting for you to put it on if you just choose to walk into the closet is basically a slap in the face to those of us dealing with mental illness.
+However, saying that happiness is right there in your closet waiting for you to put it on, and you just need to choose to walk into the closet, is basically a slap in the face to those of us dealing with mental illness.

 The road to hell is paved with good intentions

-I don’t think these positive psychology cheerleaders are necessarily trying to make us feel bad, yet there really does seem to be a fundamental lack of understanding.
+I don’t think these positive psychology cheerleaders are necessarily trying to make us feel bad, but there really does seem to be a fundamental lack of understanding.
 Mental illness tends to (at least temporarily) limit our capacity to experience certain things; this can include positive emotions.
-This is not a choice we make, it’s the direct effects of illness.
+This is not a matter of choices we make; these are the direct effects of illness.
 We can’t choose our illness out of existence.
 However, with effective treatment, we can at least start to gain back the capacity that we lost.

-Happiness isn’t hanging in the closet for you to wear because the illness monster tossed it in the thrift store donation bin.
-You can choose to go into the closet ’til the cows come home, but that doesn’t change the fact that your happy t-shirt is hanging in a thrift store somewhere rather than in your closet.
+Perhaps happiness isn’t hanging in the closet for you to wear because the illness monster tossed it in the thrift store donation bin.
+You can choose to go into the closet until the cows come home, but that doesn’t change the fact that your happy t-shirt is hanging in a thrift store somewhere rather than in your closet.